Working with data

 Client-side filtering

-For additional filtering after data retrieval, use filter functions:
+For additional filtering after data retrieval:

-// Filter applied in TaxiQL engine after data is fetched
+// Filter applied after data is fetched

 find { Customer[].filter(FirstName -> FirstName == 'Jimmy') }